jundalisay/superb/content/en/research/socrates/simple-republic/book-2/chapter-1.md

-+++
+---
+title: "Justice Versus Injustice"
+date: 2015-09-30
+image: "/covers/republic.jpg"
-title= "Justice Versus Injustice" date= 2015-09-30 image= "/covers/republic.jpg" description= "Justice is a necessity that should be sought for its own sake and not as a means to an end.
-Unjust people often give importance to external appearances." linkf= "/research/socrates/simple-republic/book-2/chapter-2/" linkftext= "Chapter 2" linkb= "/research/socrates/simple-republic/book-1/chapter-3/" linkbtext= "Chapter 3" icon= "/icons/soc.png"
+description: "Justice is a necessity that should be sought for its own sake and not as a means to an end.
+Unjust people often give importance to external appearances."
-+++
+icon: "/icons/soc.png"
+---

 ## The Three Kinds of Positives